saikumarkaleru/Analyse-User-Behaviour-Optimise-the-User-Workflow-Using-a-Machine-Learning-Algorithm/README.md

 payment gateway.
 We have also used filters to change the product list (e.g. category, price range, etc.).
 I have applied user guiding tool named WalkMe that will guide a new user through orderly steps on my website to use it in the most simple way to buy a product.
-I have integrated my website to analytics platform named Google Analytics.
+I have integrated my website to Google Analytics Platform.
 This tool is able to track the users action and the time spent by the users on the various actions of the website.
 I have accumulated the analytics data from various users and stored it.
 I have collected data of around 75 users with various data points such as time spent by users on the different pages on website, filters being